 Kah-Nee-Ta Resort Pool Area At Night

-Kah-Nee-Ta Hot Springs blends Tribal heritage with modern comfort
+Kah-Nee-Ta Hot Springs combines unique Tribal heritage with a modern, well-developed resort

 Kah-Nee-Ta Hot Springs History

-Kah-Nee-Ta’s story is deeply tied to the Warm Springs people and their ancestral geothermal waters.
-After an early 20th-century spa era operated by a non-Tribal doctor, the Confederated Tribes of Warm Springs purchased the land in 1961.
-They rebuilt following the devastating 1964–65 flood—adding an Olympic-size pool, cottages, restaurants, and teepees.
+Kah-Nee-Ta’s story is tied to the Warm Springs people and their ancestral hot springs.
+In the early 20th century, the spa was operated by a non-Tribal doctor until the Confederated Tribes of Warm Springs purchased the land in 1961.
+They had to rebuild it after the devastating 1964–65 flood, adding an Olympic-size pool, cottages, restaurants, and teepees.

-The iconic lodge, completed in 1971, featured bold modernist architecture and later expanded through the 1990s with a casino and golf course.
-The resort closed in 2018 but reopened in 2024, backed by Tribal investment and a renewed focus on hot springs, wellness, teepees, RV sites, and a boutique hotel.
+The iconic lodge (built in 1971) featured bold modernist architecture and was later expanded through the 1990s with a casino and golf course.
+The resort closed in 2018 but reopened in 2024 with multiple improvements.

 Kah-Nee-Ta Resort and Spa in Idaho: The picture "Kah-Nee-Ta Resort and Spa in Oregon pool with bear statues and lodge" features a close-up view of the blue pool water with playful bear statues spouting water on the right, and the resort’s main lodge building in the background under a bright sky.